ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 When a culture transformation towards collaboration is too time consumptive (of course) and ever pushing with the help of an agile coach without sustainable outcome isn´t satisfying (of course), what is a pragmatic way to get some positive results?

-To start a change, you need to know where you are now.
-This means:

-* Identify the dominant culture of your organization.
-This will be the starting point for any adoption or transformation.
-* The change needs to grow from the inside and has to rely on the strengths of the current culture.
+William Schneider´s Core Culture Model will allow us to identify our organizations current culture and classify it into one of four categories.
+This can be used as a starting point - understand where we are now and slightly balance towards a new direction.
+Any change will grow from the inside of the organization and has to rely on the strengths of the current culture.
 Imitating or copying the culture of another organization will not be sustainable.
-* Organizational change needs time and will never end, it is a continuous game.
+Also keep in mind, that organizational change needs time and will never end, it is a continuous game.

-William Schneider´s Core Culture Model allows us to identify our organizations current culture and classify it into one of four cultural categories.

-Of course, there are more than four different organizational cultures and in reality probably no organization is identical with another, but with the Core Culture Model we can reduce reality to some important characterestics which play a role in this context.
+Of course, there are more than four organizational cultures and in reality probably no organization is identical with another, but with the Core Culture Model we can reduce reality to some important characterestics which play a role in this context.

+Schneider differentiates the following four core cultures:

+* Control Culture
+* Collaboration Culture
+* Cultivation Culture
+* Competence Culture

+Any of these cultures has specific ways to handle authority, power, leadership, decision making, performance measurement and relations with partners and customers.
+To understand what that means, we go more into detail for each of the core cultures.

+Control Culture
+---
+The prototype of this culture is the military.
+Leadership style is dominant and with power.

+Collaboration Culture
+---

+Cultivation Culture
+---

+Competence Culture
+---